pytorch/pytorch.github.io/_posts/2018-04-22-pytorch-0_4_0-migration-guide.md

 RuntimeError: one of the variables needed for gradient computation has been modified by an
 ```

-However, using `Tensor.data` can be unsafe and can easly result in incorrect gradients when a tensor is required for gradient computation but modified in-place.
+However, using `Tensor.data` can be unsafe and can easily result in incorrect gradients when a tensor is required for gradient computation but modified in-place.

 ```python
 >>> a = torch.tensor([1,2,3.], requires_grad = True)